 The streets in Zanzibar were full of slaves, accounting for more than two-thirds of the population.

 People were taken from a vast area, extending south of Lake Nyasa (now Malawi), west of Lake Tanganyika (now DR Congo), and north of Lake Victoria (now Uganda), to the Stone Town open slave markets.
 Today, this area includes countries such as Uganda, Kenya, Burundi, Ruanda, Nigeria, Zambia, Tanzania, and Mozambique.
 However, people from Zanzibar were free and not slaves.

 The captives were from different cultures and language groups, and usually, the whole families were taken to slavery.
 Some of them were skilled craftsmen and women, musicians, ironworkers, and farmers.
 They lived in settled communities and engaged in hunting, fishing, and gathering firewood.

 The journey: from homes to the slave market

-Traveling in caravans was very a popular way of traveling through the centuries.
-So, it was a better and safer way than traveling alone.
+Travelling in caravans was very a popular way of travelling through the centuries.
+So, it was a better and safer way than travelling alone.
 Many of them also had armed guards.
-And the slave traders traveled with their captives in caravans, using the existing East Africa trade routes to the coast.
+And the slave traders travelled with their captives in caravans, using the existing East Africa trade routes to the coast.

 Then the slaves were brought to Zanzibar in dhows, wooden boats, where many as possible were packed in with no regard for their comfort or safety.
 Many of them did not survive the journey to Zanzibar island.